jweaver72/EGZUMMER-WIKI/Home.md

 On this wiki the (custom and extended) functions are described, which have been realized with this adapted firmware ([`release v0.17`](https://github.com/egzumer/uv-k5-firmware-custom/releases)).

+This firmware unlocks the full frequency range of the radio and expands the capabilities of the Quansheng UV-K5 (-serie).
+Original range 50 - 600 Mhz and now 18 MHz ~ 660 MHz and 840 ~ 1300 MHz.
+Note: _The RF BK4819, is the basis of the radio, has a hardware limitation (630 - 840 Mhz.)_.

+Some of the other capabilities this modified firmware opens up is the ability to receive in various other modes, such as FM, AM and USB.
+The screen has an TX-audio signal strength indication and RX signal strength indication (S-meter) and the possibility to show channelname and frequentie of both VFO's.

+* **Warning**: Modifying a radio may violate various laws or regulations of some nations.
+Not all of these capabilities will be allowed in order to comply with various regulations.

-This Manual is located as Wiki at https://github.com/egzumer/uv-k5-firmware-custom/wiki.
+* This _Manual_ is located as Wiki at https://github.com/egzumer/uv-k5-firmware-custom/wiki.

-If you have a _suggestion to add to this Wiki_, please report the suggestion here under [Discussion](https://github.com/egzumer/uv-k5-firmware-custom/discussions).
+* If you have a _suggestion to add to this Wiki_, please report the suggestion here under [Discussion](https://github.com/egzumer/uv-k5-firmware-custom/discussions).

 # Chapters